bennischober/MetaDataScraper/README.md

 ## FAQ
 - The command ``python`` does not work in the command prompt.
 [Have a look at this.](https://stackoverflow.com/a/13596981)
+- "No such filter: 'cropdetect'...".
+On Windows: Make sure you installed the gpl version of [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases).
+On Linux/UNIX [this might help](http://ffmpeg.org/pipermail/ffmpeg-user/2015-October/028753.html)
 #### Install the external dependencies manually:
 #### [tqdm](https://github.com/tqdm/tqdm)
 ```